Optimal input potential functions in the interacting particle system method: Introduction

-As we said, the choice of the potential functions $(G_k)_{k<n}$ is paramount because it determines the variance of the IPS estimator, but so far, little information has been provided on the form of efficient potential functions.
-The standard approach is to find the best potential function within a set of parametric potential functions, and so the efficiency of the method strongly depends on the quality of the chosen parametric family.
-For instance, in \cite{del2005genealogical} the authors obtain their best variance reduction by choosing where $\lambda$ is a positive tuning parameter, and the quantity $V(z)=a-z$ roughly measures the proximity of $z$ to the critical region that was $D=[a;+\infty)$.
-In \cite{wouters2016rare} they stress out that it seems better to take a time-dependent proximity function $V_k$ instead of $V$, yielding: where the quantities $V_k(z)$ are again measuring the proximity of $z$ to $D$.
+where the quantities $V_k(z)$ are again measuring the proximity of $z$ to $D$.
 Once the set of parametric potential functions is chosen, it is necessary to optimize the tuning parameters of the potentials.
 Different methods have been proposed.
-In \cite{jacquemart2016tuning}, an empirical heuristic algorithm is provided; in \cite{morio2013optimisation} a meta model of the variance is minimized; in \cite{del2005genealogical} the large deviation principle is used as a guide.
+In \cite{jacquemart2016tuning}, an empirical heuristic algorithm is provided; in \cite{morio2013optimisation} a meta model of the variance is minimized; in \cite{del2005genealogical} a large deviation principle is used as a guide.
 One other common option for the potential functions is the one done in splitting methods.
 Indeed the splitting method can also be seen as a version of the IPS method \cite{cerou2005limit}.
 In this method one wants to assess the probability that a random variable $Z $ belongs to a subset $B_n$.
 A succession of nested sets $E=B_0\supseteq B_1\supseteq B_2\supseteq \dots \supseteq B_n $ is chosen by the practitioner or possibly chosen in an adaptive manner \cite{cerou2007adaptive}.
-One considers a sequence ofrandom variables $(Z_i)_{i=1..n}$ such that the small probability $\mathbb P(Z\in B_n )$ can be decomposed into a product of conditional probabilities: $\mathbb P(Z\in B_n )=\prod_{i=1}^n\mathbb P(Z_i\in B_i|Z_{i-1}\in B_{i-1} )$ and $\mathbb P(Z\in B_n )=\mathbb E\left[h(\mbf Z_n)\right]$ by setting $h(\mbf Z_n)= \indic{ B_n}( Z_n)$.
-In this method the potential functions are chosen of the following form One usually optimizes the variance reduction within this family of potential functions by optimizing the choice of the sets $(B_k)_{k\leq n}$.\\
+One considers a sequence of random variables $(Z_i)_{i=1,\ldots,n}$ such that the small probability $\mathbb P(Z \in B_n )$ can be decomposed into a product of conditional probabilities: $\mathbb P(Z\in B_n )=\prod_{i=1}^n\mathbb P(Z_i\in B_i|Z_{i-1}\in B_{i-1} )$ and $\mathbb P(Z\in B_n )=\mathbb E\left[h(\mbf Z_n)\right]$ by setting $h(\mbf z_n)= \indic{ B_n}( z_n)$.
+In this method the potential functions are chosen of the following form

+One usually optimizes the variance reduction within this family of potential functions by optimizing the choice of the sets $(B_k)_{k\leq n}$.